4.1 Biomass Pyrolysis

 Classification of pyrolysis methods

 There are three types of pyrolysis: 1) conventional/slow pyrolysis, 2) fast pyrolysis, and 3) ultra-fast/flash pyrolysis.
-Table 5.1 and Figure 5.2 summarize how each method differs in temperature, residence time, heating rate, and products made.
+The table and figure below summarize how each method differs in temperature, residence time, heating rate, and products made.

 As mentioned earlier, slow pyrolysis is typically used to modify the solid material, minimizing the oil produced.
-Fast pyrolysis and ultra-fast (flash) pyrolysis maximize the gases and oil produced.
+Fast pyrolysis and ultra-fast (flash) pyrolysis maximizes the gases and oil produced.

 Ultra-fast, or flash pyrolysis is an extremely rapid thermal decomposition pyrolysis, with a high heating rate.
 The main products are gases and bio-oil.
 Heating rates can vary from 100-10,000° C/s and residence times are short in duration.
 The yields of the products are: liquid condensate ~10-20%; gases – 60-80%; and char – 10-15%.